badaboot/gatsby-starter-minimal-ts/src/content/thoughts-ai-image.md

 <span>The upper lips are too thin, also the toes are off by one.</span>

 <img src='../../img/cat_2.webp' alt="cat with extra paw" />
-<span>This cat has an extra, human-like hand, and its furless foot looks odd.</span>
+<span>This cat has an extra human-like hand, and its furless foot looks odd.</span>

 ### With Reference image